Skip to main content

 The Fellow participating in this project will gain:

-• Develop professional level research and investigative skills, including knowledge of databases and techniques useful for further graduate level research and investigative journalism
+• Students will acquire direct knowledge of civil litigation, and policy-making in Congress and the executive branch and develop professional-level research and investigative skills, including knowledge of databases and techniques useful for further graduate-level research and investigative journalism.

 Preferred Skills and Experience